top of page

 QU'EST-CE QUE C'EST?

-A book of 100 songs you know, reduced into seventeen syllables of haiku, for some reason.
+A book of 100 songs you know, reduced to seventeen syllables of haiku, for some reason.

 [as featured on Radcliffe & Maconie, BBC Radio 6 Music]